Wall of death: United Kingdom

-This act also became popular in the United Kingdom, and often is seen at fairs.
+The act is still often seen at fairs.
 In the 2000s, there remain only a few touring walls of death.
 "The Demon Drome", "Messhams Wall of Death" and the "Ken Fox Troupe".
 These acts feature original American Indian motorcycles which have been in use since the 1920s.
 A similar act called the "Globe of Death" has the riders looping inside a wire mesh sphere rather than a drum.
 This form of motorcycle entertainment had a separate and distinct evolution from carnival motordromes and derived from bicycle acts or "cycle whirls" in the early 1900s.
+The building of a wall of death features as the central theme of Irish film Eat the Paech.

 On 28 March 2016, Guy Martin (successful Isle of Man TT Racer) set the world record for the wall of death.
-He reached a speed of 78.150 mph during a live broadcast Guy Martin's Wall of Death on UK television Channel 4.The world record was set in a wall of death of 37 meters diameter, special-built for this attempt.
+He reached a speed of 78.150 mph during a live broadcast titled Guy Martin's Wall of Death on UK television Channel 4.The world record was set in a wall of death of 37 meters diameter, special-built for this attempt.